axonn-ai/Megatron-AxoNN/examples/README.md

 # How to setup on frontier

 ## Installing all dependencies
-# Note that this is a python virtual environment based setup
-# You might need to change this a bit for conda
+Note that this is a python virtual environment based setup You might need to change this a bit for conda

+Also this assumes that you are starting from scratch and have no venv/conda environment enabled.

+We are going to install everything on scratch.

 ```
 cd /lustre/orion/scratch/$(whoami)/csc569/
 bash install_everything_on_frontier.sh